codesmithtools/Templates/Projects/ConsoleSamples/readme.txt

-This folder contains samples of using the cs.exe CodeSmith console client.
+This folder contains samples of using the cs.exe CodeSmith Generator Console client.
 Check the GenerateCode.bat file for samples.